 - Scholar’s Challenge (critical thinking, decision-making)

-Based on the success and growth of our students at this competition, we decided to host the Perth Round in 2016.
-This event saw over 250 students from across Western Australia attend and has become one of Scotch College’s flagship enrichment offerings with 2017 promising to bring even more students from across the state.
+Based on the success and growth of our students at this competition, we decided to host the Perth Round in 2016 and 2017.
+This event saw participant numbers grow from 250 to 450 students from across Western Australia attend and quickly became the biggest round hosted in Australia.

 While the June event itself is an absolute highlight on the academic enrichment calendar at Scotch, the preparation is where we see the greatest value for our students.